Writing Your Cover Letter

 1. Spelling and Grammar

 As our experts mentioned above, you MUST proofread your cover letter!
 Sounds obvious, but people don’t do it!
 In the example above, there are multiple spelling and grammar errors.
 Remember, they are receiving hundreds of these, which means they are looking for reasons to throw them in the trash.
+For anyone who’s first language isn’t english, writing a cover letter may be a little difficult.
+But with the help of AJ Hoge’s Effortless English Club, they’ll have the confidence to write one up in no time and continue with your career prospects without the embarrassment.
 Don’t let spelling and grammar keep you from your dream job.
 Have multiple people proofread your cover letter.

 2. Too Long and/or Redundant